 COMMUNITY GARDENS

 Greenways is proud to have been part of the development of the Mountain View Community Garden in Charstate Park, and currently takes care of its administrative activities in partnership with the garden’s committee.
-This garden also features the Mountain View Food Forest, which is still in the early stages of development but will be open to the public for “urban foraging”.
+The garden committee here manages two dedicated plots for growing food to distribute to the Campbell River Food Bank as part of their Grow-a-Row Program.

-If you want to grow your own food and are interested in being added to the waitlist for a community garden please send an e-mail to info@greenwaystrust.ca.
+If you want to grow your own food and are interested in being added to the waitlist for a community garden please fill out the registration form here.

 STRATHCONA LOCAL FOOD NETWORK